Skip to content

 Contributing to the PHB Repository

-You can expect a careful review of every PR and feedback as needed before merging, just like we do for PRs submitted by the Theiagen team.
+You can expect a careful review of every PR and recieve feedback as needed before merging, just like we do for PRs submitted by the Theiagen team.
 Our PR template can help prepare you for the review process.
 As always, reach out with any questions!
 We love recieving feedback and contributions from the community.
 When your PR is merged, we'll add your name to the contributors list below!

 Authorship & Responsibility